WPTQ

 WPTQ (105.3 FM) is a radio station licensed to Glasgow, Kentucky, United States, and serving the Bowling Green, Kentucky radio market area.
-The station is a classic rock-formatted radio station owned by Newberry Broadcasting, Inc. Its radio signal is transmitted from a tower located along Kentucky Route 1297 in rural western Barren County near Railton, with studios located on Campbell Lane in Bowling Green.
+The station is a classic rock-formatted radio station owned by Seven Mountains Media.
+Its radio signal is transmitted from a tower located along Kentucky Route 1297 in rural western Barren County near Railton, with studios located on McIntosh Street near US 231 on the south side of Bowling Green.

 History

-The station originally signed on the air as WOVO on July 14, 1972.
-The station was previously a class A station located at 105.5 FM, owned by John Barrick alongside AM station WCDS (1440 AM, unrelated to current WCDS).
-WOVO inherited a Variety (format)variety format from WCDS, which switched exclusively to country music.
+The station originally signed on the air on July 14, 1972.
+The station was originally a class A station located at 105.5 FM, owned by John Barrick alongside AM station WCDS (1440 AM, now WWKU; unrelated to the current WCDS).
+WOVO inherited a variety format from WCDS, which switched exclusively to country music upon WOVO's inception.
+WOVO ran a longtime Top 40 music format, with an original ERP of 1,000 watts.
+During the 1980s, the station went with the branding "V-105".

 In 1990, WOVO and WCDS were sold to Ward Communications.
-Several changes came the following year: the station moved to 105.3 FM to obtain a power increase, changed its call sign to WWWQ on March 1, and adopted a new contemporary hit radio format.
-On September 23, 1996, the station changed its call sign back to WOVO.
+After a few months off the air due to strong winds toppling the transmission tower in 1991, the station had instituted three changes: the station changed frequencies to 105.3 FM to obtain a power increase, changed its call sign to WWWQ on March 1, and restore its contemporary hit radio format upon returning to the air on July 9, 1991 following a tornado that affected the station's broadcasting facility that spring.
+On September 23, 1996, the station reversed their 1991 change of callsign and rechristened itself as WOVO.

-On October 22, 2012, WOVO and its adult contemporary format moved to 106.3 FM Horse Cave, KY, while the 105.3 FM frequency became the new home for WPTQ and its classic rock format.